Indian shares edge higher as IT, auto stocks advance - News Break

 BENGALURU, July 30 (Reuters) - Indian shares rose slightly on Friday, cutting losses for the week, as Tech Mahindra led IT stocks higher on strong quarterly earnings, while auto scrips including TVS Motor also advanced.

-TVS Motor Company's (TVSM.NS) shares rose as much as 4.9% after the two-wheeler maker posted a quarterly profit compared to a year-ago loss.
-The Nifty auto index (.NIFTYAUTO) rose 0.90%.
+TVS Motor Company’s shares rose as much as 4.9% after the two-wheeler maker posted a quarterly profit compared to a year-ago loss.
+The Nifty auto index rose 0.90%.

-Key companies reporting quarterly results on Friday include Indian Oil Corporation (IOC.NS), Bandhan Bank (BANH.NS), JSW Energy (JSWE.NS), Bharat Heavy Electricals (BHEL.NS), Marico (MRCO.NS) and Britannia Industries (BRIT.NS).
+Key companies reporting quarterly results on Friday include Indian Oil Corporation, Bandhan Bank, JSW Energy, Bharat Heavy Electricals, Marico and Britannia Industries.

 Asian shares slipped, with a gauge of regional equities set for its biggest monthly drop since the height of global pandemic lockdowns last March, while the dollar lagged near one-month lows on expectations of continued Fed stimulus.